KFSensor Features

 Remote administration

-KFSensor Enterprise Edition contains the ability to manage and monitor multiple honeypot installations.
-Events from different sensors across the network are concatenated in real time allowing an immediate view of attacks as they happen.
+The KFSensor Enterprise edition includes the ability to manage and monitor multiple honeypot installations.
+Events from different sensors across the network are concatenated in real time, allowing the immediate view of attacks as they happen.

-KFSensor uses 3072 bit RSA public/private key authentication and 256 bit AES encryption to provide the top of the range security for communication between sensors.
+KFSensor uses 3072-bit RSA public/private key authentication and 256-bit AES encryption to provide the unrivalled security for communication between sensors.

 IDS signature engine